 Let’s take a look at some of the most common types of heaters you’ll come across.

 Flat panel heaters resemble a flatscreen TV and can be affixed to a wall or left free standing.

-They are typically inexpensive, but they only heat a small area of your coop rather than the whole space.
+They are typically an inexpensive way to heat a chicken coop, but they only heat a small area of your coop rather than heat an entire room.

 For this reason, flat panel heaters are best placed near your chickens’ roosting perches to ensure your flock stays warm.